Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Hotel

-You will bid the Annapurna Mountains goodbye for the last time today and have a drive back to Kathmandu via the Prithvi Highway that winds quite beautifully along the countryside.
+You will bid the Annapurna Mountains goodbye for the last time today and drive back to Kathmandu via the Prithvi Highway, which winds through the countryside.
 Upon arriving back at the city, you will be dropped off at the Hotel.
 Overnight stay at the Hotel in Kathmandu.

 Altitude: 1350 m